Minimalist Engagement Rings – A Practical Guide

 Not everyone wants an engagement ring that’s flashy, large and makes a statement.
-There a trend towards simplifying and de-cluttering things these days, and in the world of bridal jewelry, more couples are opting for engagement rings that are simple, understated and classic.
+There is a trend towards simplifying and de-cluttering things these days, and in the world of bridal jewelry, more couples are opting for engagement rings that are simple, understated, and classic.
+Let’s take a look at what a minimalist engagement ring looks like and how you can choose your own with some inspiration.

 What is a Minimalist Engagement Ring?

 This might seem like a basic question, but it’s a fair one.
 Minimalism is the notion that less is more.
-As some define it, it’s promoting those things that we value and removing the things that distracts us from them.
+As some define it, it’s promoting those things that we value and removing the things that distract us from them.

 So how does this apply in an engagement ring?

-It’s the paring back of excessive embellishments and flash to end up with a ring that is simple but classy.
+It’s the paring back of size and excessive embellishments to end up with a ring that is simple but classy.
 And you can still have all the elements of an engagement ring, just on an understated scale.
+Take a look at the 2 three-stone engagement rings featured below.

 minimalist engagement ring with round shape diamond in yellow gold